 What does that mean for coming up with a budget?
 Keep it low and affordable!
 There’s a coin-flip chance you’re going to lose interest in learning the guitar, so would you rather be out a couple hundred dollars, or $1,000?

 One of the fun parts about getting good at the guitar is you can save and upgrade to a nicer guitar as your skills progress.
+Start with a Yamaha and then upgrade to a Gibson.
 When that time comes, it’s not really a gamble if you’re going to stick with the instrument or not.

 How Much Should I Spend on My First Guitar?